-Every six months we ask thousands of pay-TV and broadband customers about their experiences, so we can tell you which providers you should use, and which you should avoid.
+Every year we ask thousands of pay-TV and broadband customers about their experiences, so we can tell you which providers you should use, and which you should avoid.

 Find out which pay-TV and broadband providers impressed in our survey, and those that left a lot to be desired.